mlizchap/mongo-heroku-deployment/README.md

   - generates a new git remote repository associated with your app
   - generates a random name to be associated with the app
 ### Database Setup
-- in *mLab* - Create a new single-node Sandbox MongoDB database in US EAST
+- in *mLab* - (+ Create New) - Create a new single-node Sandbox MongoDB database in US EAST
   - click on the newly created db
   - create a new user and password